 But how can you ensure that your formal email format maintain a structure that people can easily understand?

-Let's explore what an email format is, how a professional email differs from a personal one, and how to format a professional email below.
+Let's explore what an email design is, how business emails differ from personal ones, and how to properly format them for clear and effective communication.

 An email format is the basic personal or business email structure that is consistent in the vast majority of emails.
 It is a set of unspoken rules that have developed over the decades that email has been in use, which has also shaped the expectations the recipient has when they receive an email in their inbox.